rctay/fossasia-2014/patchy.md

 > * unable to annotate/describe changes
 > * no history
 <!--
 Those of you who may be familiar with git may say, "but we have the reflog."
-But I feel the reflog counts.
+But I feel the reflog doesn't count.
 -->
 > * _(no, reflog doesn't count)_